RyanSpaker/CornGame/DEVLOG.md

 # Wed Aug 13 02:48:01 AM EDT 2025
 bug: shadows flicker in lobby. could be related to frustum culling errors

+# Thu Aug 14 03:56:43 AM EDT 2025
+looked into frustum culling issue.
+It seems that whether you clear parent inverse in blender changes where the incorrect aabb is, but nothing I did on the child fixed it. it turned out that I had to apply **all** transforms on the armature to get correct aabb's in bevy

+strangely children of the armature have zero transforms in bevy. regardless of clearing parent inverse in blender.

+NOTE: parent inverse cannot be viewed in blender, https://devtalk.blender.org/t/reevaluating-worldspace-and-localspace-treatment-need-some-dev-triage/9665/29

+going to need to deal with animated meshes as well: https://github.com/bevyengine/bevy/issues/4971

+NOTE: the way skinned meshes are exported from blender is weird (mesh is baked to world coordinates):

+nothing I tried fixed the aabb issue (ie transform applied twice) bevy_mod_skinned_aabb does fix the aabb's but doesn't work with picking?

+# Thu Aug 14 01:20:16 PM EDT 2025
+EDITOR FEATURE:
+want an animation debug menu which I can specify at command line (scene) and will
+1. autoplay gltf animations
+2. spawn an always visible editor window for controlling / viewing animation state

+---

+also need a pin button in inspector window. plus a pin to diag. plus a popout to window.

+---

+also save restore original, save / reload

+# Sun Aug 17 06:32:16 PM EDT 2025
+suddently backface / nearfield culling isn't working for the player model the way it used to.
+What changed?

+ANSWER: probably the skinned_aabb fix makes culling on player model correct, it shouldn't have been working before.

+# Sun Aug 17 06:32:16 PM EDT 2025
+work for editor:
+1. implement hooks for sigils/color
+2. get detection of multiple relations working
+3. split up / clean up the code for drawing, to support column stacked
+4. figure out how to represent multiple relations
+5. figure out how to support multiple selection + focus
+6. add searching
+7. add global query search
+8. line drawing attachments

+1. get "bundles" of required components
+2. try naive interface
+3. autoshow for simple types
+4. pinning
+5. copy type path / entity path

+# Sat Aug 23 07:15:56 AM EDT 2025
+There seems to be a bug with lightyear transform sync effecting static collider body to replicate: open editor, select tower root, select transform, activate controls

+---

+Thoughts on ui.

+Ui comes down to **navigation**, **information + scanning**, and **emergence**.
+Navigation is how easy it is to get between different data. (ex. vim keybinds) Information is how much information you can fit on the screen.
+Scanning is how the eye is drawn to that infomation. (ex. tables)
+Emergence, for lack of a better term, is how the ui becomes more usefull as you use it, by "remembering". (ex. collapsible headers, desktop metaphor)

+Different kinds of navigation, and what/how information is included, also tend to effect scanning and emergence.

+Ex. filter vs find.

+Filter *only* shows matches.
+Find emphasises matches.
+Filter effects layout.
+Find doesn't.
+Filter can fit more results on the screen (better information).
+Find is easier on the eye, ie. better for scanning.

+Dropdowns vs Panels.
+We say panels don't effect layout, because info that stays the same stays in the same place.
+The children are replaced, and parents / siblings stay in the same place.
+We say dropdowns change the layout, because anything after the dropdown is moved down.

+The purpose of animations is to smooth over layout modifying actions, to help the eye follow where things have moved, maintaining brain's the spacial map.

+Emergence is largely a tradeoff with navigation, since better nav normally means simple+predicable.
+Dropdowns make it easy to access things you recently accessed, and annoying enough to keep them open that you close things you don't care about anymore.
+Tabs are the similar.

+The goal of good nav is to make traversing views so easy that emergence is not needed, you have access to everything without thinking.
+Only at the limit of this, we add in memory (say, for the editor state overall).

+We can also costlessly improve emergence whereever a decision is arbitrary (ex. navigation "down" requires picking one of the children.)
+The selected child can be remembered.
+If this information is made visible, without cluttering things up or leading to layout thrashing (harming scanning), this is free.

+Immediate mode is good for nav ui, because the restrictions it places on layout are precisely those which prevent layout thrashing.
+We additionally need to make sure the most static elements of ui are earliest in the flow (if we had columns parents-children-siblings, for example, then when moving between siblings, the sibling column (which has not changed) might move horizontally as the children column's width fits to it's new elements.
+Since the siblings column moved without changing, this is a layout change.)

+editor todo:
+-  [ ] changed by
+-  [ ] disable components
+-  [ ] remove components
+-  [ ] relations / relation-like in nav
+-  [ ] emph nav with selected components
+-  [ ] mode for ungrouped components
+-  [ ] fix material in inspector
+-  [ ] clickable entities (not inspector dropdowns)
+-  [ ] scroll components
+-  [ ] scroll entities (harder)
+-  [ ] overlay / transparent mode
+-  [ ] mutliheaded req comp bundls
+-  [ ] disable entity
+-  [ ] disabled sigil in nav
+-  [ ] save-load prototype
+-  [ ] / to search
+-  [ ] // to pop up to next search (list->panel->global, with default panel=global)